shaadfazal/Image_Processing/README.md

 # Image_Processing
-Image processing applications implementation in MATLAB environment, along with resulting plots and test images used
+Image processing applications implementation in MATLAB environment, along with resulting plots and test images used.